The Road to Ruin (1928 film): Cast

+Music

+The sound version featured a theme song entitled "The Road to Ruin" by Lottie Wells and Maurice Wells.

 Production

-The Road to Ruin was made on a budget of either $15,000 or $25,000, making it one of the cheapest films made that year.
-Director Norton S. Parker later told his wife that lead actress Helen Foster was much like her character in that she was relatively naive; during the filming of the strip poker scenes, Parker kept a bottle of hard alcohol to offer Foster liquid courage.
+The Road to Ruin was made on a budget of either $15,000 or $25,000, making it one of the least expensive films made that year.
+Director Norton S. Parker later told his wife that lead actress Helen Foster was much like her character in that she was relatively naive; during the filming of the strip poker scenes, Parker kept a bottle of hard alcohol to offer Foster "liquid courage".
 The film was shot by Henry Cronjager using a hand-cranked camera typical of the era, but at faster-than-normal crank speed; this helped fill up each reel and getting the final film to feature length, but had the effect of making all the action in the film move slower.